On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Unbounded Potentials, Self-Adjoint Extensions and Ultra-Locality

 To summarise, we have exhibited a generic class of classical solutions which are singular on an arbitrary spacelike hypersurface $\Sigma$.
 The solutions are constructed as an expansion in proper time $\tau$ times spatial gradients: if we follow a solution with spatial structure on some wavenumber $k$, gradients become unimportant in the evolution when $|k \tau|$ falls below unity.
 At this point, the evolution becomes ultralocal so that the field values at different spatial points decouple.
 This behavior is relevant to the full quantum theory, because the semiclassical expansion becomes exact as the singularity is approached, so that the quantum wavefunction can be constructed from classical solutions.

-In contructing the quantum theory, it is then natural to use the same self-adjoint extension (or boundary condition at large $\phi$) at every spatial point, to evolve the quantum field across the singularity (see the discussion of this point at the beginning of this subsection).
-We shall implement the self-adjoint extension using the method of images, so the full wavefunction will be constructed from two classical solutions with one, roughly speaking, starting out ``behind" the singularity.
-A key question is whether the UV regime of the quantum field theory can be consistently treated, or whether the presence of structure on smaller and smaller scales will lead to divergences.
-The remainder of this paper will largely be devoted to tackling this question.
+In contructing the quantum theory, it would then seem natural to use the same self-adjoint extension (or boundary condition at large $\phi$) at every spatial point, to evolve the quantum field across the singularity.
+However, a problem with this attempt becomes clear by studying a simple toy model with discretized space, where the field is represented by particles in a potential at each point of space and the gradient interaction by springs connecting neighboring particles.
+As soon as one of the particles hits infinity, the gradient terms dominate the dynamics, showing that ultralocality only holds before the singularity is reached.
+Therefore, we will follow a different approach, where we use a self-adjoint extension for the homogeneous field mode and treat the inhomogeneous modes perturbatively around the corresponding background.

-In fact, we shall not need the full nonlinear solutions given above.
-For the most part, our calculations will be done in linearized perturbation theory around the homogeneous background.
-We start from a state in which the homogeneous mode is described by a localized wavepacket, up the hill, and the inhomogeneous modes are in their adiabatic vacuum.
-We shall show in Subsection~6.6 that effects nonlinear in the inhomogeneities are consistently small (in a certain parameter range, to be detailed there).
-The ingoing and outgoing states are most conveniently described using Fourier modes for $\delta \phi$ and, since we work only at the linearized level, this description is valid throughout.
-The $k^2$ term in the equation of motion for these terms becomes insignificant near the singularity, reflecting the phenomenon of ultralocality possessed by the full theory.
+Specifically, we shall implement the self-adjoint extension using the method of images, so the full wavefunction will be constructed from two classical solutions with one, roughly speaking, starting out ``behind" the singularity.
+A key question is whether the UV regime of the quantum field theory can be consistently treated, or whether the presence of structure on smaller and smaller scales will lead to divergences that invalidate perturbation theory.
+The remainder of this paper will largely be devoted to analysing this question.